-Bloat is where the stomach fills up with gas, air, food or fluid.
-It is a life-threatening emergency that requires immediate medical attention, especially if the stomach flips (‘torsion’).
+It is a life-threatening event that requires immediate medical attention, especially if the stomach flips (‘torsion’).

-Ethical breeders will utilize advances in modern genetics testing to verify if their breeding dogs have markers for bloat or not, and will not breed dogs where a history of bloat is in the direct lineage.
+Ethical breeders will utilize advances in modern genetics testing, plus a thorough study of the pedigree, to verify that the parents are unlikely to pass on the bloat genes.
+They should not breed dogs where a history of bloat is in the direct lineage.

 Gut health can be affected by genetics, diet, medications, vaccines, vitamins and environment.